Phase diagram for a copolymer in a micro-emulsion: Phase diagram

 \subsection{Fine structure}

-Throughout this section $M\in \N$, but once again we suppress the $M$-dependence from the notation.
 This section is organized as follows.
 In Section \ref{phdiagsup}, we consider the supercritical regime $p>p_c$, and state a theorem.
-Subject to two hypotheses, we show that the delocalized phase $\cD$ (recall \eqref{defD}) splits into two subphases $\cD=\cD_1\cup\cD_2$.
+Subject to two hypotheses, we show that the delocalized phase $\cD$ (recall \eqref{defD}) splits into two subphases $\cD=\cD_1\cup\cD_2$ such that the fraction of monomers placed by the copolymer in the $B$ solvent is strictly positive inside $\cD_1$ and equals $0$ in $\cD_2$.
+Thus, $\cD_1$ and $\cD_2$ are said to be non-saturated, respectively, saturated.
 We give a characterization of the critical curve $\alpha\mapsto \beta_c(\alpha)$ (recall \eqref{intjalpha1}) in terms of the single linear free energy and state some properties of this curve.
-Subsequently, we formulate a conjecture stating that the localized phase $\cL$ also splits into two subphases $\cL=\cL_1\cup\cL_2$, which are saturated, respectively, non-saturated.
-In Section~\ref{phdiagsub}, we consider the subcritical regime $p<p_c$, and state several conjectures concerning the splitting of the localized phase $\cL$ and of the delocalized phase $\cD$.
+Subsequently, we formulate a conjecture stating that the localized phase $\cL$ also splits into two subphases $\cL=\cL_1\cup\cL_2$, which are non-saturated, respectively, saturated.
+In Section~\ref{phdiagsub}, we consider the subcritical regime $p<p_c$, and obtain similar results.